Debra Sims , BSN, RNC-NIC »

 Research/Clinical Practice Area: Jonas Scholar – Preventive Health

-Dissertation: The ADEPT Study: A Randomized Controlled Trial Pilot Study of Adolescent Dads’ Education and Parenting Training Adolescent fathers are an understudied population despite evidence that their presence and participation in the lives of their children promote positive outcomes for the child, their partner, and themselves.
+Dissertation: The ADEPT Study: A Randomized Controlled Trial Pilot Study of Adolescent Dads’ Education and Parenting Training.
+Adolescent fathers are an understudied population despite evidence that their presence and participation in the lives of their children promote positive outcomes for the child, their partner, and themselves.
 This study will compare the effect of in-person versus on-line parenting education on the outcomes of parenting self-efficacy and parenting behaviors of adolescent dads.
-Social support will be assessed for its effect as a mediator or moderator of outcomes.